univention/openid-connect-provider/README.md

 UCS Users require a mailPrimaryAddress for this to work.
 Create a UCS user, login to the portal, use owncloud oidc login.
 No additional password should be required.
 In a new browser session, start with login to OIDC service.
 A login should be required at the SAML IdP.

 - Test SAML logout with ucs user, logged into several SAML + OIDC apps Log into UCS Portal, create session in other service, e.g. log into UMC.
 Log into OIDC service.
 Logout at portal.
-All SAML and OIDC sessions should be invalidated
+All SAML sessions and the OIDC session at konnect should be invalidated.
+That means, login is required for accessing further SAML and OIDC Apps.
+As OIDC has no concept of federated logout, existing sessions in other OIDC Apps are not terminated.

 - Test redirect to signout-url when logging out of OIDC App Log into OIDC App.
 Click logout button in OIDC App.
 All SAML and OIDC Sessions should be invalidated.
-The browser should be redirected to the logout URL configured in the OIDC App setting logout URL.
+The browser should be redirected to the logout URL configured in the OIDC App setting logout URL, when the app provides no redirect_uri to konnect.
+That is the case for e.g. owncloud.
+When logging out of Kopano Meet, the redirect will be to Kopano Meet itself.

 - Test OIDC App on DC Master and backup (gets installed on ucs-sso.$domain vhost) and other roles (gets installed on $hostname.$domain vhost)
 On installation, the app should configure the iss to ucs-sso.$domain on DC Master+Backup, and $hostname.$domain on other roles, check in app settings, and by checking openid-configuration at `.../.well-known/openid-configuration`